All about Composable CDP

 The first question to ask yourself is whether or not you need a CDP.

 If the first answer is yes, it depends on your existing data environment and future developments in your company.
-If you have already capitalised on a data cloud infrastructure and you have high marketing stakes, I can only encourage you to adopt a composable CDP.
+If you have already capitalised on a data cloud infrastructure and you have high marketing stakes, don't hesitate to contact us to test our composable CDP.

 Why choose DinMo over other Composable CDPs?